nateobray/obray/README.md

 			$params = array("a"=>1,"b"=>2);

 			$my_instance = $this->route('/lib/MyClass/firstFunction/',$params);  // instantiate object and call firstFunction and return the object

 		}

 	}

-From within an OObject class you can access any class defined in the "lib" path and any of it's public methods.
+From within an OObject class you can access any path defined as a class path.
+In this case the "lib" path and any of it's public methods.

 ## ORouter